tobixen/thrash-protect/README.rst

   suspending B. What *may* happen is that process B is flapping between suspended and running, while A is allowed to run 100%.

--  I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck there even as the child process got resumed.
-I've done a quick work-around on this by always running SIGCONT on the session process id and group process id.
-This may be harmful if you're actively using SIGSTOP on processes having children.

 - This was supposed to be a rapid prototype, so it doesn't recognize any options.
 Configuration settings can be given through OS environment, but there exists no documentation.
 I've always been running it without any special configuration.

 - Usage of mlockall should be made optional.
 On a system with small amounts of RAM (i.e. half a gig) thrash-protect itself can consume significant amounts of memory.

 - It seems very unlikely to be related, but it has been reported that "swapoff" failed to complete on a server where thrash-protect was running.

 Avoiding OOM-killings
 ---------------------